micahvandegrift/micahvandegrift.github.io/CV.md

 2019
 ---
+**Presentation | Annotation on Campus: Collaboration in the Classroom and Beyond.** With Heather Staines, Alan Reid, Butch Porter.
+Charleston Conference.

 **Presentation | Planning for Plan S: a perspective from across the pond.** Open Access Week at Cambridge University Libraries, Cambridge, UK. https://www.training.cam.ac.uk/event/3132902

 **Presentation | A More Open Humanities - Documentation of/and Evaluation in the Immersive Scholar Project** for Digital Humanities, Open Access and Cultural Heritage webaton - OpenGLAM and the Argentine Association of Digital Humanities. [https://github.com/scannopolis/jornada_aadh](https://github.com/scannopolis/jornada_aadh).
 Presentation on youtube also [https://youtu.be/e9c-4RnFN_0?t=1154](https://youtu.be/e9c-4RnFN_0?t=1154)